 The sales of services are growing steadily.
-What this means in practice may be somewhat difficult to understand for people not directly involved; however, the Company's policy is clear.
+What this means in practice may be somewhat difficult to understand for people not directly involved however, the Company's policy is clear.
 Sales incentives like those given by manufacturers for product sales are included in product sales.
 Sales from premium services, repair, maintenance, and one-off service plans are classified as service sales.

-4. Medium term business plan: Improvement in trust and a full rollout of SLP stores providing solution services
+3. Medium term business plan: Improvement in customer trust and a full rollout of memberservice-inclusive products